THartmanOfTheRedwoods/WorkflowTest/README.md

 "The more you sweat in practice, the more you bleed in battle" -Anonymous

-"Mathematics is the queen of sciences, and arithmetic is the queen of mathematics." - Carl Friedrich Gauss
+"Mathematics is the queen of sciences, and arithmetic is the queen of mathematics." - Carl Friedrich Gauss ""Two things are infinite: the universe and human stupidity; and I'm not sure about the universe." - Albert Einstein